Support National Teen Driver Safety Week Now

 RLAF also tells you how to get press coverage – the key to spreading the message in your area.
 Check out how one high school in Pennsylvania conducted its RLAF campaign.

-Many schools choose to hold their campaigns during National Teen Driver Safety Week (October 19-25, 2014) because it is a natural time to drive the conversation.This year's theme is 'Supporting Older Novice Drivers: Building Awareness of a Steady Trend in Delayed Licensure'.
+Many schools choose to hold their campaigns during National Teen Driver Safety Week (October 19-25, 2014) because it is a natural time to drive the conversation.This year's theme is 'Support Older Novice Drivers: Build Awareness of the Trend in Delayed Licensure'.

 To learn more visit the RLAF website.